 Aside from the straps being adjustable, the seat’s footrest also grows with your child because it has 3 positions that adjust to having a perfect fit.
 This seat is recommended for kids from 1 year to up to 33 lbs.
 And since this is a front-mounted baby seat, it would give your child the best view of his or her surroundings.
 This is another great option for bike seats that you can choose for your child.

-2. Schwinn Child Carrier
+2. Schwinn Child Carrier for Bikes

 If you are looking for a baby bike set with a well-known name, then you might want to consider getting this Schwinn Carrier.
 This is a rear mounted bike frame that is very easy to install and assemble, and also easy to dismantle from most types of adult bicycles.